anusha761/portfolio/index.md

----
-layout: default
----
 # Data Science Portfolio

 ## Machine Learning

-#### Bike Sharing Prediction - Using Regression
+#### Bike Sharing Prediction Using Regression Techniques
-This project develops and compares several regression models namely - linear regression with RFE, VIF, stats model p values, Ridge Regression, Lasso Regression to forecast shared bike demand for a Bike Renting Company in the American market, analyzing key factors like weather, temperature, day of the week, season etc. By leveraging historical usage data, the model aims to help the Company adapt to changing customer needs post-pandemic period.
+This project develops and evaluates multiple regression models—including Linear Regression with RFE, VIF, and p-values, as well as Ridge and Lasso Regression—to forecast shared bike demand for a Bike Rental Company in the U.S. market.
+By analyzing key factors such as weather, temperature, day of the week, and season, the model leverages historical usage data to help the company better adapt to shifting customer behaviors in the post-pandemic landscape, optimizing bike availability and operational efficiency.

 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/anusha761/Bike_Rent_Prediction)